 As our country continues to combat the deadly coronavirus pandemic, we are all having to adapt to a new way of living.
 Many states, including California, are under stay-at-home orders that have impacted our ability to go to work and school, as well as how we engage in our day-to-day activities.

 Right now, it is important to look to trusted sources to stay informed, as guidance and the government’s response to this crisis is evolving quickly.
 That’s why my office has compiled a resource guide, to provide you with a one-stop-shop for information on crucial programs, services and resources.
+This resource guide will be updated as new information becomes available.

 While my offices in Stockton, Antioch and Washington, D.C. remain closed to the public until further notice, I am committed to continuing to offer assistance in the safest way possible, including: